-Open Space and Offsetting Carbon Emission Activity
+Open Space and Offsetting Carbon Emission Activities

-Level Open Space Offsetting Carbon Emission Activities Reported Silver 1.
-Hayward has been named a 2014 Tree City USA by the Arbor Day Foundation in honor of its commitment to effective urban forest management.
+1. Hayward has been named a 2014 Tree City USA by the Arbor Day Foundation in honor of its commitment to effective urban forest management.
 This is the 29th year Hayward has earned the national designation.
-Hayward achieved Tree City USA recognition by meeting the program's four requirements: a tree board or department, a tree-care ordinance, an annual community forestry budget of at least \$2 per capita and an Arbor Day observance and proclamation.
-2015

-Level Open Space Offsetting Carbon Emission Activities Reported Gold The City of Hayward contracted with Davey Resource Group to inventory all publicly owned trees and developed a comprehensive report and management plan to maintain tree health.
-To read more, please visit www.hayward-ca.gov/CITY-GOVERNMENT/DEPARTMENTS/ MAINTENANCE-SERVICES/documents/2012/ HaywardCA ResourceAnalysis 20120315.pdf.
-The 238 Mission Corridor Improvement Project, a three-year project completed in 2013, included three hundred new trees, Bay Friendly-rated landscaping, landscaped medians, improved sidewalks, new way-finding signs and new LED street lighting.
-All new landscaping is Water-Efficient and Bay-Friendly rated, using plants that are better suited to Hayward's climate, require less maintenance.
-2015 Level Open Space Offsetting Carbon Emission Activities Reported Platinum 1.
-Hayward's Climate Action Plan was adopted in 2009.
-2015
+- 2. The City of Hayward contracted with Davey Resource Group to inventory all publicly owned trees and developed a comprehensive report and management plan to maintain tree health. - 3.
+The 238 Mission Corridor Improvement Project, a three-year project completed in 2013, included three hundred new trees, Bay friendly-rated landscaping, landscaped medians, improved sidewalks, new way-finding signs and new LED street lighting.
+All new landscaping is water-efficient and Bay-friendly rated, using plants that are better suited to Hayward's climate, require less maintenance.

+4. Hayward's Climate Action Plan was adopted in 2009.

-Promoting Community and Individual Action Activity
+Promoting Community and Individual Action Activities

-Level Promoting Community and Individual Action Activities Reported Silver The Keep Hayward Clean and Green Task Force conducts monthly clean up events, during which members of the community can improve the health and appearance of their local Hayward neighborhoods.
-Read more about the task force at http://user.govoutreach.com/hayward/faq.php? cid=10863.
-2015 Level Promoting Community and Individual Action Activities Reported Gold The city annually hosts an Environmental Awards Ceremony to recognized sustainability champions in the business sector, schools, and community. www.hayward-ca.gov/your-environment/get-involved/awards- contests The city annually hosts a Poster & Writing Contest to encourage local youth to express their knowledge and feelings about the environment artistically. www.hayward-ca.gov/your-environment/get-involved/awards- contests 2016
+1. The Keep Hayward Clean and Green Task Force conducts monthly clean up events, during which members of the community can improve the health and appearance of their local Hayward neighborhoods.

+- 2. The city annually hosts an environmental awards ceremony to recognize sustainability champions in the business sector, schools, and community. - 3.
+The city annually hosts a poster and writing contest to encourage local youth to express their knowledge and feelings about the environment artistically.

-Level Promoting Community and Individual Action Activities Reported Level Platinum In 2016, the city launched a new website, featuring a Green Portal, which provides comprehensive information to residents and business on how to save water, reduce energy use, and reduce waste. www.hayward-ca.gov/your-environment.
+- 4. In 2016, the city launched a new website, featuring a green portal, which provides comprehensive information to residents and business on how to save water, reduce energy use, and reduce waste. - 5.
 In 2016, the city hosted an Instagram contest during which residents were encouraged to take photos of their favorite outdoor location in Hayward.
-The winners were awarded movie tickets to a local theatre www.hayward-ca.gov/your-environment/get-involved/awards-contests.
+The winners were awarded movie tickets to a local theatre. - 6.
 Hayward has hosted the California Youth Energy Services Program, in 2010, 2011, 2013, 2014, 2015, & 2016.
-This program enables local Youth energy specialists to conduct green house calls at residences.
+This program enables local youth energy specialists to conduct green house calls at residences.
 The green house calls consist of a walk-through energy and water efficiency assessment followed with free installation of various energy and water saving measures.
-Specifically in 2015, the youth energy specialists installed sufficient energy efficiency devices to produce an annual Reported 2016 reduction of 50,681 kWh, 666 therms, thereby reducing 38.5 metric tons of CO2.
-For more information, please see https://hayward.legistar.com/LegislationDetail.aspx?ID=2529559&GUID=39A0B7B0-2C92-4D85-8113-E09E408D15BD&Options=ID Text &Search=Community+Youth+Energy+Services .
+Specifically in 2015, the youth energy specialists installed sufficient energy efficiency devices to produce an annual reduction of 50,681 kWh, 666 therms, thereby reducing 38.5 metric tons of CO2.